xelemental/xelemental/README.md

-A nerd who likes to reverse engineer stuffs passionate about Malware ,threat hunting, OSINT and low level things of Security.
+A nerd who likes to reverse engineer stuffs passionate about Malware ,threat hunting, OSINT and low level things of Security from 🇮🇳 .

 - :round_pushpin:  Maker & Lead @<a href="https://ax1al.com/">AX1AL.</a>
 - :round_pushpin:  Senior Judge @<a href="https://www.tracelabs.org/">Trace Labs.</a>